EXETER EQUINE CARE TRUST

 Big Jasmine

 Big Jasmine is not only the tallest but also one of the oldest residents at Hilltop and very much a grand Dame of the yard.
 She was re-homed to Hilltop because her owner was struggling to find a home that could handle this magnificent girl who was only suited to the very bravest of riders.
-Retired and no long ridden, her carers focus on other forms of enrichment and pampering her.
+Retired and no long ridden, her carers focus on finding suitable feedstuffs she can chew, enrichment activities and pampering her.

 Jasper (11)